28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 If you are visiting for the first time and want to explore the main sights and tourist attractions, the very best area to stay for sightseeing in Barcelona is around Catalunya Square.

-Here are some of the best-rated hotels in this area for all budgets:
+Here are some of the best-rated hotels in this area:

 So, this is our guide to the top sights and attractions in Barcelona.
 I hope that it helps you plan your trip and enjoy every moment of your visit to this world-class destination and its charming mix of avant-garde and traditional style!